djangocon/2025.djangocon.eu/djangocon_2025/content/information/venue/0venue.md

 <h1 style="font-size:25px" class="cfp-title">By Bus</h1>

 - From Dublin Airport, the <a href="https://www.aircoach.ie/" class="pages-links">Aircoach</a>.
 702 stops directly outside the Talbot Hotel on the N11.
 The journey typically takes 30-40 minutes, depending on traffic, and tickets cost approximately €10-€15.
 This is a convenient option for a direct connection.
-- <a href="https://www.dublinairport.com/to-from-the-airport/by-bus/dublin-buses" class="pages-links">Dublin Express</a>.offers a direct service from Dublin Airport to Custom House, a short walk from the DjangoCon Europe 2025 venue (Talbot Hotel Stillorgan).
-The price typically ranges from €10 to €15, and the journey takes around 30 minutes, depending on traffic.
+- <a href="https://www.dublinairport.com/to-from-the-airport/by-bus/dublin-buses" class="pages-links">Dublin Express</a>.offers a direct service from Dublin Airport to Stillorgan, where the DjangoCon Europe 2025 venue (Talbot Hotel Stillorgan) is located.
+The hotel is situated approximately 7km from Dublin city center.
+The Aircoach journey takes around 30-40 minutes and costs between €10 to €15, depending on traffic conditions.
+The hotel is conveniently located on the N11, one of Dublin's major transport routes, with regular bus services connecting to the city center.

 <!-- Taxi -->